-Progress reporting by exception
+Progress reporting

 - 12.8.
-A progress report by exception must be completed as part of the End of Year Report only if significant issues are affecting the progress of the project. - 12.9.
+Progress reporting must be completed in accordance with instructions on the ARC website. - 12.9.
 If We are not satisfied with the progress of any project, further payment of funds will not be made until satisfactory progress has been made on the project.
 If satisfactory progress is not achieved within a reasonable period of time, the grant will be terminated and all outstanding grant funds will be recovered by Us.